A tensor formalism for multilayer network centrality measures using the Einstein product: Computed examples

 \subsection{Example 2: A synthetic multilayer network}

-We consider an example of a weighted multilayer network with $L=32$ layers, $N=20$ nodes in each layer, and $674$ edges.
-The network can be downloaded from \texttt{https://github.com/wjj0301/Multiplex-Networks}.\ We compute approximations of the multilayer total communicability of the nodes $v_i^\ell$ and multilayer Katz centrality using Algorithm \ref{Algo1}, as well as the exact multilayer total communicability of the nodes $v_i^\ell$ and multilayer Katz centrality by flattening the adjacency tensor and using the MATLAB function {\sf expm} and the MATLAB backslash operator.
-The errors in the computed approximations is determined by the vector infinity norm, that is the exact multilayer total communicability of the nodes, multilayer Katz centrality, and their approximations are stored in vectors and the infinity norm is applied to measure the distance between the vectors with the exact entries and the vectors with the corresponding entries determined by Krylov subspace methods.
+We consider an example of a weighted multilayer network with $d=1$ aspect, $K_1=32$ layers, $N=20$ nodes, and $674$ edges.
+The network can be downloaded from \texttt{https://github.com/wjj0301/Multiplex-Networks}.\ We compute approximations of the multilayer total communicability of the nodes $v_i^\ell$ and multilayer Katz centrality using Algorithm \ref{Algo1}, as well as the exact multilayer total communicability of the nodes $v_i^\ell$ and multilayer Katz centrality, i.e., the subgraph centrality determined with the function \eqref{modres}, by flattening the adjacency tensor and using the MATLAB function {\sf expm} and the MATLAB backslash operator when using the function \eqref{modres}.
+The errors in the computed approximations are determined by the vector infinity norm, that is, the exact multilayer total communicability of the nodes, multilayer Katz centrality, and their approximations are stored in vectors and the infinity norm is applied to measure the distance between the vectors with the exact entries and the vectors with the corresponding entries determined by Krylov subspace methods.
 Figure \ref{fig2} displays the errors as a function of the Krylov subspace dimension $m$.
 Table \ref{tab:table2} lists the top $10$ central nodes according to the multilayer total communicability with respect to a node and multilayer Katz centrality.
 We notice that the multilayer Katz centrality is approximated accurately when the same number of steps, $m$, of Algorithm \ref{Algo1} are carried out.
 The multilayer total communicability of the nodes is approximated less accurately with the same number of steps, but still gives the same ranking of nodes as when the exact communicability is used.